jimcortez/ai-shader-tool/README.md

 - `--height` / `-h`: Output image height
 - `--inputs`: Set shader input values (JSON or key=value)

+**New Feature:**
+If a shader fails to compile, you can now access detailed error logs from Python via the ISFDoc object.
+See [Python API documentation](documents/PYTHON_API.md#error-handling-and-fallbacks) for usage examples.

 For full CLI usage and configuration examples, see [documents/PYTHON_API.md](documents/PYTHON_API.md#cli-usage) and [examples/config.yaml](examples/config.yaml).

 ## Documentation